Ganesh2o7/NL2SQL_GP/README.md

 - Preprocess your schema in a **linearized format**:
   *"Table: employees, Columns: id, name, hire_date"*

-- Use `transformers.Trainer` for easy fine-tuning
+- Use `transformers.Trainer` for easy training

 - For production, wrap inference in a simple Flask API